Hopf-Galois module structure of degree p extensions of p-adic fields: Preliminaries

 \subsection{Hopf-Galois extensions}

 Let $L/K$ be an extension of fields.
 Suppose that there is a finite-dimensional cocommutative $K$-Hopf algebra $H$ that acts on $L$ by means of a $K$-linear map $\cdot\colon H\otimes_KL\longrightarrow L$.
-We say that $(H,\cdot)$ is a Hopf-Galois structure if $L$ is an $H$-module algebra with respect to $\cdot$ (see \cite[Chapter 2, Section 2.1, Page 39]{underwood}) and the map is an isomorphism of $K$-vector spaces.
+We say that $(H,\cdot)$ is a Hopf-Galois structure on $L/K$ if $L$ is an $H$-module algebra with respect to $\cdot$ (see \cite[Chapter 2, Section 2.1, Page 39]{underwood}) and the map is an isomorphism of $K$-vector spaces.
 The extension $L/K$ is said to be Hopf-Galois or $H$-Galois if it admits some Hopf-Galois structure.
-In this context, we shall use the label $H$ for referring both to the underlying Hopf algebra of the Hopf-Galois structure and to the Hopf-Galois structure itself (the pair formed by the underlying Hopf algebra and its action on $L$).
-If $L/K$ is a Galois extension with Galois group $G$, then $K[G]$ together with its classical action is a Hopf-Galois structure on $L/K$, called the classical Galois structure.
+In this context, we shall use the label $H$ for referring both to the underlying Hopf algebra of the Hopf-Galois structure and to the Hopf-Galois structure itself (that is, the pair formed by the underlying Hopf algebra and its action on $L$).
+If $L/K$ is a Galois extension with Galois group $G$, then $K[G]$ together with its classical action on $L$ is a Hopf-Galois structure on $L/K$, called the classical Galois structure.
 Moreover, other Hopf-Galois structures may arise in a Galois extension, or in extensions that are not necessarily Galois.

 Assume that $L/K$ is separable with normal closure $\widetilde{L}$ and let $G=\mathrm{Gal}(\widetilde{L}/K)$ and $G'=\mathrm{Gal}(\widetilde{L}/L)$.
 Greither and Pareigis \cite{greitherpareigis} proved that the Hopf-Galois structures on $L/K$ are in bijective correspondence with a special class of permutation subgroups, and each Hopf-Galois structure can be recovered from the corresponding subgroup (see also \cite[Chapter 2]{childs}).
-Shortly after, this result was refined by Byott, and used it to prove that if $[L:K]$ is a Burnside number, then $L/K$ admits at most one Hopf-Galois structure.
-This is the so called Byott's uniqueness theorem \cite{byottuniqueness}.